 Since ham is such a lean meat, adding it to any breakfast sandwich gives it a nice protein boost without a ton of calories.
-In fact, this sandwich contains only 40 more calories than the egg & cheese option and has an extra 6g of protein.
+In fact, this sandwich contains only 85 more calories than the egg & cheese option and has an extra 8g of protein.

-With just over 350 calories and 19g of protein, it’s one of the better sources of protein you’ll get at Burger King for breakfast.
+With just over 400 calories and 21g of protein, it’s one of the better sources of protein you’ll get at Burger King for breakfast.

 When looking at the sweets at Burger King, it’s not fair to try to figure out which is the lowest or highest calorie, because the options are pretty obvious here.

-Burger King is one of the only places that also offers ice cream in a cup, so if you’re someone that prefers to eat your ice cream with a spoon, you’re in luck!
+Burger King is also one of the only fast-food restaurants that offers ice cream in a cup, so if you’re someone that prefers to eat your ice cream with a spoon, you’re in luck!

 When it comes to shakes at Burger King, there is some variance depending on where you are located.
-While the vanilla, chocolate, and strawberry are standard menu items, you may not have the Oreo or cookie butter options on your local menu.
+While vanilla, chocolate, and strawberry are standard menu items, you may see the Oreo shake or other limited edition flavors rotating on and off the menu.

 Calorie-Saving Tips at Burger King